finos/rune-dsl/documentation/documentation.rst

 --------------

-**The Rosetta DSL provides tw data definition components** that are used to model data, grouped into two pairs:
+**The Rosetta DSL provides two data definition components** that are used to model data:

 * `Type <#type-label>`_
 * `Enumeration <#enumeration-label>`_